-Here Kit shares his experience of diving with Giant Manta Rays in the Galapagos Islands.
+Here our Travel Specialist Kit shares his experience of diving with Giant Manta Rays in the Galapagos Islands.….

 It was a talk by Peruvian Conservationist and Rolex Prize winner Kerstin Forsberg in 2017 that first alerted me to the existence of Giant Oceanic Manta Rays.
 These vast, majestic Rays can grow up to 9 metres across and spend their lives circumnavigating the world’s equatorial waters.
 Gently gliding through the water filter-feeding on microscopic plankton, small fish and crustaceans.